LTUC/amman-prep-d14/Class-12/lab/README.md

 ## Submission Instructions:
-- When your work is complete and ready for submission, push to the `Lab12` branch.
+- When your work is complete and ready for submission, push it to the `Lab12` branch.
 - Create a pull request.
 - Submit the pull request link.
 - Merge `Lab12` with the main branch.